One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

 XL scale model Arleigh Burke class destroyer by Nick Hoke

-This nice pew pew is a Takom Mk.45 Mod 4 5"/62 Naval Gun kit.
-That gap at the bottom is my intentional transverse deck camber.
+This nice pew pew is a Takom Mk.45 Mod 4 5"/62 Naval Gun kit, in perfect 1/35 scale.
+How cool is this, right?
+That gap at the bottom shows (my) intentional transverse deck camber because yeah, that's how I roll.

 PHASE II: IT GETS METAL

-Every metal plating sheet was cut to fit, sanded and cleaned, and glued on to cover the atrocious wood hull.
+Every metal plating sheet was cut to fit, sanded, cleaned, and glued on one a time to cover the atrocious wood hull.

 extra large giant scale model ship USN DDG Nick Hoke

-160 is a fictional future hull number.
+160 is a fictional future hull number, a homage to my career-long personnel number 610.
 Now if somebody serving on a real DDG sees this and wants to give me a special deck tour to let me study their ship's details in person, I would gladly renumber and configure this model to match.
+Thank you for your attention to this matter.
+Presuming that will never happen, the planned working name for this hull will be the USS CASCADIA because reasons.

 This is the under armor aluminum plating - another metal layer is going to cover all of this.
 And then there will be haze gray paint.
-And scale non-skid and railings and ladders and bitts and chocks and scuppers and VLS cell doors and just about everything else.
-SEWIP no, HELIOS yes.
+And scale non-skid and railings and ladders and bitts and chocks and scuppers and VLS cell doors and QAWTD's and just about everything else.
 The cordless drill was the only power tool used so far.
 I'm aiming to be the quietest shipyard on the block.

 1/35 scale model naval destroyer Nick Hoke